 For example, if it is a pet store, include whether there will be food, beds, toys, accessories, and other onsite retail services (i.e., grooming suite, vets, doggy daycare, product delivery to home service).
 Will customers be able to buy medicines and larger bulk pet supplies at your store?
 What range of products will you have in stock (i.e., Mars Pedigree, bird food)?
 What about farming animals’ feed supply and hay?
 You aim to show that you have a good grasp of your retail business product offering and can comfortably describe your store layout and product catalog so the reader gets an idea of your retail business.

-It is critical that within your financial plan, you show your expected sales forecast to detail your daily/ monthly/ annual revenues.
+You must show your expected sales forecast within your financial plan to detail your daily/ monthly/ annual revenues.

 Define operating structure

-When you start your retail business, how the business operations will run is essential, as it helps fuel your growth plans.
+As you start your retail business, how the business operations will run is essential, as it helps fuel your growth plans and should be included when you write your business plan.
 Therefore, assessing several local retailers is worthwhile to help determine a custom strategy for your retail business and how customers complete their journey around your store.
 After all, changing the store planogram becomes much more complex once the shelves and stock are in place.